yii2tech/admin/README.md

     <br>
 </p>

-This extension provides actions, widgets and other tools for admin panel creation in Yii2 project.
+This extension provides controllers, actions, widgets and other tools for administration panel creation in Yii2 project.

 For license information check the [LICENSE](LICENSE.md)-file.